A View from the Bridge (film): Reception

-A View from the Bridge premiered in the United States on January 22, 1962 by Continental Film Distributors, to generally negative reviews.
+A View from the Bridge premiered in the United States on 22 January 1962 by Continental Film Distributors, to generally negative reviews.
 In Film Quarterly, Pauline Kael called the film "not so much a drama as a sentence that's been passed on the audience."
 Stanley Kauffmann's review for The New Republic was titled "The Unadaptable Adapted."

 A more favorable review came from The New York Times film critic Bosley Crowther, who praised Sidney Lumet's realistic depiction of the Brooklyn waterfront and his choice of actors but believed that principal character Eddie Carbone lacked depth and dimension.
 "The rumbling and gritty quality of the Brooklyn waterfront," he wrote, "the lofty and mercantile authority of the freight ships tied up at the docks, the cluttered and crowded oppressiveness of the living rooms of the dockside slums are caught in his camera's comprehension, to pound it into the viewer's head that this is an honest presentation of the sort of personal involvement that one might watch—might spy upon—through a telescope set on Brooklyn Bridge."
 However, "The one great obstruction to the drama — and a fatal obstruction it becomes—is the slowly evolving demonstration that the principal character is a boor.
 As much as his nigh-incestuous passion and his subsequent jealousy may be credible and touching, they are low in the human emotional scale and are obviously seamy and ignoble.
 They haven't the universal scope of greed or envy or ambition or such obsessions as drive men to ruin."

 On Rotten Tomatoes, the film has an approval rating of 80% based on reviews from 5 critics.

-As of 2021, the film has never been released on home video in the United States.